vmware-archive/heist/docs/topics/quickstart.rst

 ==========================

 This tutorial will go over how to set up Heist to manage ephemeral Salt Minions.
 The whole point of Heist is to make deployment and management of Salt easy!

 Using Heist is very easy, Start by downloading Heist.
-Just install if via `pip`:
+Just install via `pip`:

 .. code-block:: bash